 We promote artistic expression, physical fitness, and positive youth development by teaching circus skills and creating opportunities to participate in a range of circus performances––from casual community events to captivating theatrical productions.

 FGC seeks to contribute to cultural life while raising awareness of the many benefits of youth circus.
 We strive to ignite in each participant a joy for learning, performing, and teaching the circus arts!

-Flying Gravity Circus youth performance troupes perform in theaters and schools across New England and beyond, and they offer workshops to help communities build their own youth circus programs.
+The Flying Gravity Circus youth performance troupes perform in theaters and schools across New England and beyond, and they offer workshops to help communities build their own youth circus programs.
 Troupers also participate in local parades, festivals, special events, and Old Home Days celebrations.

-FGC was founded in 1999 by Jackie Davis, a circus educator, mime artist, and “circademic” scholar.
+The Flying Gravity Circus was founded in 1999 by Jackie Davis, a circus educator, mime artist, and “circademic” scholar.
 Jackie believes circus is for everyone, and “you are entirely perfect for learning circus!"

 FGC was incorporated as a non-profit organization in 2016 under the leadership of current artistic director and head coach Jonathon Roitman, who was himself a founding member of the original youth troupe.